trajano/expo-experiments/packages/unstyled-components/README.md

 This differs from most other component libraries in that the focus was not to provide a ready to use component but to provide the foundation to build the UIs to however you client wants it to look.

+I am thinking there would be some sort of Strategy pattern for some of the complex inputs such as Dates and Pickers that have native equivalents.

 ## Visual Components

 These render the components with a typical order and layout.